How do I select a dog boarding kennel?

 What do they do with aggressive dogs?

-If they do not use a municipal water source, is the water tested for potability annually?
+If they do not use a municipal water source, is the water tested for heavy metals initially and potability annually?

 Is the space free of animal waste and garbage?

-Community play time where dogs from many families interact is a way to socialize a pet if done correctly, and if not done well, can be extremely dangerous.
-(Note: Because of the risk of bites, fights and learned negative behavioural issues, K-Lane does not do community play time.)
+Community play time where dogs from many families interact is a way to socialize a pet if done correctly, and if not done well, is extremely dangerous.

 How many people are continuously and actively supervising how many dogs?
 Continuously and actively means being with the dogs, not dogs being in the yard and people being in the office.
 (To ensure pet safety, one person to 10 dogs is recommended by the Pet Care Services Association, and a minimum of one person per 15 dogs is regulated in some states like Colorado - 16 dogs would require two people.)